almende/vis/misc/how_to_publish.md

 - Move the created zip file `vis.zip` to the `download` folder in the `github-pages` branch.
 TODO: this should be automated.

+- Check if there are new or updated examples, and update the gallery screenshots accordingly.

 - Go to the `github-pages` branch and run the following script:

         node updateversion.js